mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // Returns the \_id of the created document as a UUID (BSON binary subtype 4). createDataKey(kmsProvider: String, opts: Optional<DataKeyOpts>): Binary;

+      // Decrypts multiple data keys and (re-)encrypts them with a new masterKey, or with their current masterKey if a new one is not given.
+      // Returns a RewrapManyDataKeyResult.
+      rewrapManyDataKey(filter: Document, opts: Optional<RewrapManyDataKeyOpts>): RewrapManyDataKeyResult;

       // Encrypts a BSONValue with a given key and algorithm.
       // Returns an encrypted value (BSON binary of subtype 6).
 The underlying implementation may return an error for prohibited BSON values. encrypt(value: BSONValue, opts: EncryptOpts): Binary;